Products

 Once you have the customers and the data, you need reliable risk models with a proven track record.

-On top of that, you’ll need efficient, automated end-to-end operations that allow you to run your lending program with thin margins while still coming out with a profit.
+On top of that, you’ll need efficient, automated end-to-end operations that allow you to run your program with thin margins (ideally keeping variable costs below ~2% of revenue).
 That can be very tough to achieve when financing isn’t your core focus.

-If any of these four components is off the mark, you’ll either be unable to access the capital you need to offer embedded lending, or you’ll launch a short-lived offering that takes you away from your core business and can’t keep itself afloat.
+If any of these four components is off the mark, you’ll either be unable to access the capital you need to offer funding, or you’ll launch a short-lived offering that takes you away from your core business and can’t keep itself afloat.

 Fortunately, there’s an alternative that allows you to leverage your customer, data, and deep industry knowledge, without taking on unrealistic financial challenges or untenable risk.

-Given the hurdles we’ve just mentioned, it’s easy to see how challenging it is to add small business lending to your platform.
+Given the hurdles we’ve just mentioned, it’s easy to see how challenging it is to add small business financing to your platform.

 Fortunately, you don’t have to do it alone.
 By partnering with fintech firms that specialize in connecting businesses to capital through technology, vertical ISVs can make the most of their deep industry knowledge and data to serve their customers even better.

-An embedded capital partner can automate the process, harnessing real-time data with as little as six months of history, in contrast to the two years of financials typically needed by banks.
+An embedded capital partner can automate the process, harnessing real-time data with as little as a few months of history, in contrast to the two years of financials typically needed by banks.

 Here’s a simple, side-by-side comparison of building your own capital product in-house vs partnering with a fintech capital expert like Pipe.